 How to Become a Professional Seamstress: Education and Career Roadmap

-Professional seamstresses may learn their skills on-the-job by working with experienced seamstresses or by attending alteration and sewing classes.
+Professional seamstresses may learn their skills on the job by working with experienced seamstresses or by taking alteration and sewing classes.
+These professionals should develop a portfolio of their best work and may want to earn optional certification.
 The following table outlines common requirements to become a professional seamstress:

 |Degree Level||No degree is required, but courses in sewing and clothing alteration*|